 from friends had warned me of the expensive concessions inside the stadium.
 I’d

 earlier.
-I found a deli where I purchased a bacon cheeseburger, kettle chips
+I found a deli where I purchased a bacon cheeseburger, kettle chips, and water for far less than one beer inside.

 I